xuhualiang/gtunnel/README.md

 ## SSL socket to regular socket redirection
 ```
-[ssl-to-socket]
+[https-to-http]
-connect = sp/localhost:1001/localhost:1002
+connect = sp/localhost:443/localhost:80
 cert = test/cert.pem
 key  = test/key.pem
 ```
 where `sp` stands for SSL to plain socket.
-Use this to switch your server into SSL with minimum change.
+Use this to convert your web server into https.

 ## Load Balancer
 ```